 Involved in the "Supporting Mathematics and Science Teachers in addressing Diversity and promoting fundamental Values" (MaSDiV) - a ERASMUS+ Key Action 3 project.
 This project involves the design, implementation and evaluation of a continuing professional development project for teachers of mathematics and science.
 I am one of the leading members of the University Project team at the Faculty of Education.

-A member of the Schools for Access to Learning, Inclusion and Equity Networking Together (SALIENT) project management and technical team.
-SALIENT aims towards supporting primary state and non-state schools and teachers in implementing the Learning Outcomes Framework
+Leader of the Schools for Access to Learning, Inclusion and Equity Networking Together (SALIENT2) - a Faculty of Education outreach project that aims towards supporting primary state and non-state schools in developing communities to sustain teacher professional learning and development.

 A member of the organising committee of the 6th International Symposium on New Issues in Teacher Education (ISNITE 2019) held at the Valletta Campus, University of Malta, 16-18 September 2019.